har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 * Select `Tools->Erase Flash : Only sketch` option.
 From now on, use this option whether you are uploading the LittleFS partition image or the firmware binary.
 * Press and hold the PCC button.
 Momentarily press the Reset button.
 Release the PCC button.
 Now the ESP8266 will be in download mode.
 * Select `Tools->ESP8266 LittleFS Data Upload`.
 This will build a LittleFS flash partition with the contents of the `/data` directory, and then flash it to the ESP8266.
 The `/data` directory contains the static HTML and CSS files for the WiFi server webpage.
 * Select `Tools->Serial Monitor`, make sure the unit is resting horizontally on a table.
+For accelerometer calibration, the MPU9250 sensor needs to be horizontal with the x and y axes flat and the z axis pointing vertically.
 * Press the reset button.
 This is first boot and there is no calibration data.
 You will see a checksum error message, followed by automatic accelerometer and gyroscope calibration.
-(You will not have to do anything if the unit is resting horizontally).
+You will not have to do anything if the unit is resting horizontally.
+Accelerometer calibration needs to be done only once, even if you flash updated firmware / LittleFS data, as long as the firmware update has not changed the calibration flash data structure.
 * The gyroscope is re-calibrated each time on power-up due to issues with drift and environmental conditions.
-You should leave the vario undisturbed when you hear the count-down beeps for gyroscope calibration.
+When you hear the count-down beeps for gyroscope calibration, ensure the vario is un-disturbed, in any orientation.
 If the vario is disturbed during the gyro calibration process (e.g. you turn it on while in flight), it will use the last saved gyro calibration parameters.
 * [This is a build and startup serial monitor log](docs/build_log.txt).
 You should see similar results.
-* If you are using an ESP8266 dev board with circuitry for automatic program and reset (e.g. NodeMCU), you won't get the same logs as I did, as the board will automatically reset after loading the firmware and set zero defaults for the calibration values.
-It should still work however, as the zero calibration values are detected as 'uncalibrated'.
+* If you are using an ESP8266 development board with circuitry for automatic program and reset (e.g. NodeMCU), the board will automatically restart after loading the firmware and set zeros for the calibration values.
+So you won't get the same serial monitor logs as I did.
+But it will still work, as the zero values are detected as 'uncalibrated' and you will see a message to prepare the vario for accelerometer calibration.

 # WiFi Configuration and OTA Firmware Updates